Glimakra-Webbutvecklare/kursbok/README.md

     *   *Example:* `crud-app.md` notes that understanding sessions, SQL, and basic PHP is assumed.

 11. **Use Swedish mostly**
-    The course is in Swedish but use English if it is a technical term.
-Provide the Swedish translation in parenthesis.
+    *   The course is in Swedish but use English if it is a technical term.
+    *   Do not create new compound swedish word if the word is not common in swedish language.
+The english phrase "descendant combinator" should be translated to separate words like "selektor för ättling".
+    *   Provide the Swedish translation in parenthesis.
 E.g "Användaren skickar en HTTP request (förfrågan)".
-    Make sure all variable names are written in English.
+    *   Make sure all variable names are written in English.

 Thank you for contributing!